kevinleslie515/AI-Driven-Financial-Inclusion-Predictive-Analysis-For-Targeted-Government-Schemes/README.md

 # AI-Driven-Financial-Inclusion-Predictive-Analysis-For-Targeted-Government-Schemes

-AI-driven platform for financial inclusion using machine learning to recommend government schemes.
-Enhances transparency, reduces fraud, and improves accessibility through data-driven decision-making and intelligent automation
+This project focuses on using AI and machine learning to recommend government schemes based on user data.
+It aims to improve accessibility, reduce fraud, and enhance transparency in welfare distribution.

+## Features
+- Scheme recommendation using ML
+- User-friendly interface
+- Real-time eligibility checking

+## Tech Stack
+- React
+- Node.js
+- Machine Learning

+## Purpose
+Built as a project to explore AI applications in financial inclusion and governance.